pappscalle/java-zippedlist/README.md

 Cons:
 * It's still a for loop, though it looks more or less like a hack

-#### Custom class that imnplements the Iterable interface, and encapsulate the input lists.
+#### Custom class that implements the Iterable interface, and encapsulate the input lists.

 ```
 ZippedIterable zip = new ZippedIterable(firstNames, lastNames);